PuTTY v0.83 - Free Download

 Changes

-This download is for the Windows 64bit version.
+This download is for the Windows 64bit version (very bottom of page).

 If you need the Windows 32bit version, download here.